GfSE/SAF-Specification/developing-saf/concept/concepts.md

 A human representation in the Logical Domain, outside the SOI scope, interacting with the SOI.
 ## Need
 A User has a Need in order to reach a certain Goal.
-NOTE: "Buying sugar to bake a birthday cake".
+Note: "Buying sugar to bake a birthday cake".
 ## Non-functional Requirement
 exposed in viewpoint [System Requirement Viewpoint](../../viewpoints/System-Requirement-Viewpoint.md)

 realized by Stereotype [SAF_SystemNonFunctionalRequirement](../../stereotypes.md#SAF_SystemNonFunctionalRequirement)

-Non-functional Requirements specify the quality of the functions or non-functional requests like legal conformance.
+Non-Functional Requirements specify the quality of System Functions, or non-functional requests like legal conformance.
 ## Operational Capability
 exposed in viewpoint [Operational Capability Traceability Viewpoint](../../viewpoints/Operational-Capability-Traceability-Viewpoint.md)